Mumbai: HIV positive man rapes minor step daughter, arrested

 Monday afternoon, the girl went and shared her ordeal with a woman who lives in a neighbouring shanty.
 She then took her to the Azad Maidan police station and subsequently, a complaint was lodged.

-A case was registered under relevant sections of rape and criminal intimidation under the Indian Penal Code and the Protection of Children under Sexual Offences Act, 2012.
+A case was registered under relevant sections of rape and criminal intimidation under the Indian Penal Code (IPC) and the Protection of Children under Sexual Offences (POCSO) Act, 2012.

 “A team was sent and the accused was arrested on the same night,” said an officer.

-The police said that the accused also threatened the girl against telling anyone due to which, she did not speak up for a few days.
+The police said that the accused warned the victim against telling anyone due to which she did not speak up for a few days.

-“The girl, who is currently in trauma, will be counselled by a team of experts of a child welfare committee at a home.
+“The girl is traumatised by the incident and will be counselled by a team of experts of a child welfare committee at a shelter home.
 We are also checking if the accused has raped her only once or multiple times in the past,” said an officer.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines